 If your destination is somewhat exotic, and there is a chance you may encounter different insects and animals, then get to know these creatures, what they eat and where they live.
 Of course, a lot of holidays take place in residential areas where native animals are not likely to be seen.
 If this is the case, then take the opportunity to visit the local zoo, park or aviary, so you can observe some of the local wildlife.

 The history and culture of a holiday destination can prove an enticing topic for the older child.
-Use buildings, sites and monuments as a starting point for researching and learning more about the history of an area - what went on, and why things are the way they are today.
+Some of the best tours in Greece or Italy often have guides that are knowledgeable of the area as well as other interesting facts.
+If you don’t have a guide or tour, use buildings, sites and monuments as a starting point for researching and learning more about the history of an area – what went on, and why things are the way they are today.
 If a history lesson is not what your child had in mind, then adapt to their current interests.
 If they’re into sport or music, then study these topics and how people pursue them at your chosen holiday spot.

 are we there yet?

 Once you’ve reached your destination, there are numerous educational opportunities to take advantage of.
 One of the easiest ways to ensure your holiday memories last is to collect items to take back home.
 Even the most mundane items, such as bus tickets, pamphlets, receipts, newspapers and business cards, are rather impressive when grouped together in a holiday scrapbook.